pridharsh05/ReminderApp/README.md

 # ReminderApp
-This app provides users to create reminders and set alerts keep you on track and focus on what's essential !!
+This app provides users to create reminders and set alerts to keep you on track and focus on what's essential !!